jaronbarends/language-buddy/docs/status.md

   **Not fixed by this round:** no loading indicator during `waitingForEvaluation`, `Evaluation.module.css` still missing `.evaluationContent`, and real (non-mocked) evaluation calls remain unverified live — see "What's open" below.
+**Evaluation-request gating tightened; abort-ordering race fixed (2026-08-17, PR #29 `evaluation-permission`, see decisions.md, "Evaluation permission gating"):** `canRequestEvaluation` now also takes `messageCount` (`state.threadItems.length`, threaded through `ControlsArea`) and additionally requires `messageCount > 1` — the phase-only check (`aiTurnSpeaking`/ `readyForUserReply`) didn't distinguish "AI has replied at least once, so `previousInteractionId` exists" from an earlier point in either starter scenario where it doesn't yet, so "Evaluate" could otherwise enable too early. `ChatConversation.tsx`'s abort-in-flight-request `useEffect` was also reordered to run before the chat-start effect, and the reasoning for excluding `requestEvaluation` from `requestsShouldBeAborted` (already true in code) was written up as an explicit warning comment rather than left as a commented-out line.
+Mock chat route's response `id` changed from a static literal to `crypto.randomUUID()`, so `previousInteractionId` looks realistic during mock dev.
+**Evaluation loading indicator added; AI-pending balloon reworked into an animated thread item (2026-08-18, PRs #30/#31, see decisions.md):** two small features, both merged same day. **PR #30 ("evaluation loading state"):** a new `isWaitingForEvaluation(phase)` helper drives a new `EvaluationLoader` (in `Evaluation.tsx`, alongside the existing `Evaluation` component) rendered by `ThreadView.tsx` during `waitingForEvaluation` — closes the loading-indicator gap open since 2026-08-14/08-16. **PR #31 ("balloon animation"):** supersedes the old AI-pending-balloon mechanism described just above under "Evaluation output is now structured" and, further up, under "AI-pending speech balloon (2026-08-02)" — that mechanism (a 500ms-delayed boolean rendering a separate `Loader`-only balloon outside `threadItems`) is gone.
+The pending indicator is now a real `ThreadItem` (`ChatMessageItem.isPending?: boolean`), pushed into `threadItems` when a wait-for-AI phase starts and updated in place once the reply arrives, instead of being appended as a new item — one balloon now visually morphs from loader-sized to message-sized rather than one element disappearing and a different one appearing. `SpeechBalloon`/`ThreadView` both gained a bounce/ fade-in entrance animation (new `--duration-fast`/`--overshoot-out` tokens) with the AI balloon's entrance offset 500ms after the user's, for a sense of sequentiality.
+New tokens added at the settings layer: `--duration-fast`, `--overshoot-out`, `--border-width-default`, and four `--loader-*` size tokens used to size the pending balloon exactly to the `Loader` component's real dimensions (see decisions.md for the full token list). **Not touched by either PR:**
+`Evaluation.module.css`'s missing `.evaluationContent` class, and live (non-mocked) verification of evaluation — both still open, see "What's open" below.

 ---